muratk3n/thirdwave/en/README.md

 ---

-If 3W folk are influential, then, potential problem, the needs of this crowd not connecting with the general population; White collar ppl have skills, are on demand.
+If 3W ppl are influential, then, potential problem, the needs of this crowd not connecting with the general population; White collar ppl have skills, are on demand.
 Lots of my past / present collegues / coworkers are like this, most are tech talented, so they are always